singingwolfboy/netlify-home/_posts/2016-02-22-interview-with-geoff-kimball-of-zurb-foundation.md

 Right now people in the JavaScript ecosystem are doing a lot of hemming and hawing about JavaScript fatigue or JavaScript fragmentation; you may have read some of those Medium think pieces at the end of last year.
 The Node system is built on this concept of modularity in small tools, but small tools become annoying when you have to glue them all together; the React.js ecosystem has this problem right now where there are a lot of React boilerplates.

 ---
-## _Small tools become annoying when you have to glue them all together_
+>## _Small tools become annoying when you have to glue them all together_
 ---

 I think in the Node ecosystem in general, people are going to try to focus more on maybe being more opinionated on things; that’s a problem that people don’t really quite know how to solve yet.
-There are so many different ways to do things in JavaScript and Node, there are so many different ideas floating around and that exchange of ideas is very positivem but it can really confuse new developers.
+There are so many different ways to do things in JavaScript and Node, there are so many different ideas floating around and that exchange of ideas is very positive but it can really confuse new developers.
 I think JavaScript developers are going to find a way to make those ideas more accessible.

-Maybe instead of having fifteen different build systems- maybe two or three will emerge as the ones which are popular.
+Instead of having fifteen different build systems, maybe two or three will emerge as the ones which are popular.
 You can say the same thing about a static site generator or any tool like that has a lot of options; maybe people will focus their ideas and they will focus on the handful of tools that do those things very well.

 _Along the same lines, where do you see stuff like Gulp going?_